List of American Girl characters: Addy Walker

-Addy Walker is the fifth historical character released in 1993.
+Addy Walker (born April, 1855) is the fifth historical character released in 1993.
 She is a fugitive slave who escapes with her mother from a plantation in North Carolina to Philadelphia, Pennsylvania, in 1864, during the American Civil War.
 Addy's stories explore themes of freedom, familial love, prejudice and racism.
 The six-book series was written by Connie Porter and originally illustrated by Melodye Rosales and Bradford Brown, but were later redrawn by Dahl Taylor.
 A stage adaptation of Porter's Addy book series was commissioned and produced by the Seattle Children's Theater in 2007.
 Addy: An American Girl Story was subsequently taken on a limited national tour from January through May 2008 through Kids Entertainment, Inc. Addy was the first African American historical character made by American Girl, the second being Cecile, the third being Melody and the fourth being Claudie.
 In May 2024 it was announced that Addy would be re-released with her original outfits as part of a tribute collection.

 Samantha Parkington

-Samantha Parkington is one of the first three dolls produced by American Girl in 1986.
-Samantha is an only child growing up during the Edwardian period (although American Girl designated her as Victorian).
+Samantha Parkington (born May 26, 1895) is one of the first three dolls produced by American Girl in 1986.
+Samantha is an only child born at the end of the Gilded age and grew up through the Progressive era (although American Girl erroneously designated her as Victorian, which was a period in the history of the British Empire).
 Samantha's parents were killed in a boating accident when she was five.
-She was then raised by her wealthy Victorian-era grandmother, Mary Edwards, whom she called Grandmary, in fictional Mount Bedford, New York, Samantha befriends a poor servant girl named Nellie O'Malley.
+She was then raised by her wealthy grandmother, Mary Edwards, whom she called Grandmary, in fictional Mount Bedford, New York, Samantha befriends a poor servant girl named Nellie O'Malley.
 Eventually Samantha, Nellie and Nellie's young sisters are adopted by Samantha's uncle Gardner Edwards and aunt Cornelia.
 The themes of Samantha's books include women's suffrage, child labor, and classism.
 Red Om Productions produced Samantha: An American Girl Holiday, in cooperation with American Girl.
 The show premiered on WB Television Network in November 2004 and was released to DVD soon thereafter.
 Her books were written by Susan Adler, Maxine Rose Schur, and Valerie Tripp.

 American Girl introduced the concept of "archiving" in October 2008 when it announced plans to cease production of Samantha and her collection (including Nellie).
 Samantha was then officially archived on May 31, 2009, but was later re-introduced in August 2014 as part of the BeForever reboot.